Ada-Developers-Academy/daily-curriculum/week23/wednesday/caching-in-rails.md

 Rails provides a few tools to cache content, page, action, and fragment caching.
-Page and action caching used to be included in rails, but in rails 4 they have been pulled out into a seperate gem.
+Page and action caching used to be included in rails, but in rails 4 they have been pulled out into a separate gem.
 Also, by default caching is turned off in development so that we don't have to deal with the same cache invalidation issues while trying to develop.
 To manually test our caching techniques we're going to enable caching in development, in `development.rb`: